-Semiconductor devices are said to be neither good insulators nor good conductors, hence the name Semi Conductors.
-Some of the examples of semiconductor devices includes op-amps, resistors, capacitors, diodes, transistors, etc.
+These devices are said to be neither good insulators nor good conductors, hence the name ‘Semi Conductors’.
+The semiconductor examples include the following:

 These devices are widely used in many of the applications due to their reliability, compactness, low cost.
-As a discrete component, semiconductor are used as optical sensors, power devices, light emitters, and also including the solid-state lasers.
-They also have large range of current as well as voltage handling capacities, with the current ratings ranging from few nano-amperes i.e (10−9 ampere) up-to more than about 5,000 voltage and ampere ratings which extends above 100,000 volts.
+As a discrete component, a semiconductor is used as optical sensors, power devices, light emitters, and also including the solid-state lasers.
+They also have a large range of current as well as voltage handling capacities, with the current ratings ranging from few nano-amperes i.e (10−9 ampere) up-to more than about 5,000 voltage and ampere ratings, which extend above 100,000 volts.

 Types of Semiconductor Devices

-The field effect transistor works on the principle of conductivity and the conductivity can be altered by the presence of an electric field.
+The field-effect transistor works on the principle of conductivity and the conductivity can be altered by the presence of an electric field.

 Applications of Semiconductor Devices

-- These are used in microprocessors
+- These are used in microprocessors.

 - Used in high voltage applications.